-Cultural Competence Plan (CC Plan).
+- Cultural Competence Plan (CC Plan).
 CC Plans are required for all legal entities.
 If your organization does not have a CC Plan, the CC Plan Component Guidelines outlined below may be used to assist you in developing a CC Plan.
-They are available in the Cultural Competence Handbook (pages 12-13) on the Technical Resource Library (TRL) website at:
+They are available in the Cultural Competence Handbook (pages 12-13) on the Technical Resource Library (TRL) website. - The CC Plan Component Guidelines are as follows: - Current Status of Program - Document how the mission statements, guiding principles, and policies and procedures support trauma-informed cultural competence. - Identify how program administration prioritizes cultural competence in the delivery of services. - Agency training, supervision, and coaching incorporate trauma-informed systems and service components. - Goals accomplished regarding reducing health care disparities. - Identify barriers to quality improvement. - o Service Assessment Update and Data Analysis - Assessment of ethnic, racial, linguistic, and cultural strengths and needs of the community. - Comparison of staff to diversity in community.

-- Current Status of Program - Document how the mission statements, guiding principles, and policies and procedures support trauma-informed cultural competence. - Identify how program administration prioritizes cultural competence in the delivery of services. - Agency training, supervision, and coaching incorporate trauma-informed systems and service components. - Goals accomplished regarding reducing health care disparities. - Identify barriers to quality improvement. - Service Assessment Update and Data Analysis - Assessment of ethnic, racial, linguistic, and cultural strengths and needs of the community. - Comparison of staff to diversity in community. - A universal awareness of trauma is held within Agency.
-Trauma is discussed and assessed when needed and relevant to client/target population needs. - Use of interpreter services. - Service utilization by ethnicity, race, language usage, and cultural groups. - Client outcomes are meaningful to client's social ecological needs. - > Objectives - Goals for improvements. - Develop processes to assure cultural competence (language, culture, training, and surveys) is developed in systems and practiced in service delivery. - Trauma-informed principles and concepts integrated - Faith-based services
+- A universal awareness of trauma is held within Agency.
+Trauma is discussed and assessed when needed and relevant to client/target population needs. - Use of interpreter services. - Service utilization by ethnicity, race, language usage, and cultural groups. - Client outcomes are meaningful to client's social ecological needs.